My Sak Yant Thai Tattoo Story

 I had read about the famous temple where you could go at the crack of dawn and form a queue with all the other Sak Yant seeking Nomads who had turned up to get tattooed by the monk on duty that day.
 Fortunately I read many of the reviews underneath the article and had decided it was not for me.
 I might just be at the end of the queue and chicken out or I might just get unlucky with the needles used for more than one person in the communal ink pot.
 After experiencing an emergency landing at Bangkok airport this trip there was no way I was taking any more chances.

 I didn’t sleep the night before, partly through nerves at the thought of having my first tattoo but also because of the excitement of going through such an amazing experience.
 I arrived at Bangkok Ink studio early after taking the bus for an hour then the sky train.
-Paeng and the driver welcomed me into the lovely limo and took me to see Ajarn Ohr for my Sak Yant tattoo experience.
+The driver welcomed me into the lovely limo and took me for my Sak Yant tattoo experience.

 The pain was not as bad as I expected and stopped as soon as the needle left my skin, no burning and no soreness.
 It was only painful over the spine and that was soon over.
-Paeng, meanwhile had taken my camera and filmed some still shots for me and a short video.
-It was over quicker than I thought it would be and Ajarn Ohr blessed the tattoo.
-Paeng took a photo on my camera so that I could see it.
+I had taken my camera and they filmed some still shots for me and a short video.
+It was over quicker than I thought it would be and Ajarn blessed the tattoo.
+They took a photo on my camera so that I could see it.
 It was stunning, a beautiful Gao Yord, nine spires, between my shoulders.
 Wow!